bschmalhofer/doc-developer/content/how-it-works/translations.rst

 .. note::

    The language files for the new interface are now part of the built application (static JSON).
-When you add a custom language file to the filesystem, you need to rebuild the application for the change to be considered.
+When you add a custom language file to the file system, you need to rebuild the application for the change to be considered.
 To trigger the rebuild, restart the server with the ``--deploy-assets`` option:

    .. code-block:: bash